Scaling limits of the Bouchaud and Dean trap model on Parisi's tree in ergodic and aging time scales: Introduction

 similarly as in~\eqref{clocks}, and define $Z_1$ as in~\eqref{kp}.
-This defines the level-1 dynamics, and the subsequent levels follows the nested pattern of the BDTM, by defining it within each sojourn interval of the previous level, say $j-1$, as a level-1 type dynamics, independent of all other intervals and levels, using an $\a_j$-stable subordinator, also independent from the subordinators in other sojourn intervals and levels, instead.
+This defines the level-1 dynamics, and {the behavior of the dynamics} on subsequent levels follows the nested pattern of the BDTM: it is defined within each sojourn interval of the previous level, say $j-1$, as a level-1 type dynamics, independent of all other intervals and levels, using an $\a_j$-stable subordinator {associated to the label of the sojourn interval}, instead, {with independence among subordinators of different levels and labels}.
 We call the resulting $\cz(t)=(Z_1(t),\ldots,Z_k(t))$ process as the {\em cascading K-process} with (multi)index $\bar \a_k=(\a_1,\ldots,\a_k)$.

-\paragraph{Cascading aging process}
+\paragraph*{\textbf{Cascading aging process.}}

 Let $\ga^1_{x_1}$, $x_1\in[0,\infty)$ be the increments of an $\a_1$-stable subordinator in $[0,\infty)$.
 Set